Rugby Championship: 'Get your priorities right' - All Blacks star Sonny Bill Williams hits back at claims he's under pressure to make World Cup squad

 It's left Williams' place in the All Blacks squad in question, with All Blacks selectors giving him an opportunity to prove his fitness over the coming weeks.

-"We've got a lot of respect for Sonny's playing ability, obviously," Hansen said at today's Bledisloe Cup team announcement.
+"We've got a lot of respect for Sonny's playing ability, obviously," All Blacks coach Steve Hansen said at today's Bledisloe Cup team announcement.
 "He's played 52 tests for the All Blacks, so we know he can play at this level.
 The unfortunate thing is he hasn't played much.

 "We wanted to see him on Saturday being able to cope with the rigors of test football, which he did, so that's a big tick.
 But to judge him at the highest level when he's had no football is not fair.